tobym/pom/README.md

 notes
 -----

-The PowerShell version is not actively supported.
+The PowerShell version is supported by [luv2code](https://github.com/luv2code).